sergioag/bc-java-fips/README.md

   Thus, I have left it commented and it shouldn't affect anything because all packages are private by default and the Export-Package and Import-Package are generated fine.
 Any help fixing this would be appreciated.
+- There is a native component for bc-fips when ran in Linux x86_64.
+The sources are included in this repo, but they are not compiled as part of this build.
+Instead, the ones present in the certified binary are used.

 How to build
 ============